 - Maternity rights for women living in Singapore

 - Converting your driving licence and learning to drive

 - The best reflexology spots in and around town

 - Our fave nail salons for manis and pedis

 - Mobile beauty services you need to know about

 - Mums you’re going to meet at the school gate

 - Back to work after maternity leave

-After all that unpacking and getting your new life started here in the tropics, we think you probably need a holiday.
-Whether it’s a family-friendly beach affair, fun-packed glamping trip, or a stay on a farm, we’ve got vacay inspo in (buckets and) spades.
-Island escapes, city breaks, girls weekends, romantic weekends: the list is endless.
+Once you’ve unpacked and got your new life started here in the tropics, we think you’ll probably need a holiday – once things are back to normal, of course.
+Whether it’s a family-friendly beach affair, a fun-packed glamping trip, or a stay on a farm, we’ve got vacay inspo in (buckets and) spades.
+Island escapes, city breaks, girls’ weekends, romantic weekends: the list is endless.
 Head to our travel section for the full lowdown, and don’t forget to send us a postcard.

-Now all you need is our 52 ways to take a mum time moment, and you’re all set.
+Now all you need is our 52 ideas to take a mum time moment, and you’re all set!